|

-The hurricanes are usually born at the south eastern end of the North Atlantic.
-Then they move west.
-On reaching the Caribbean or the southeast coast of the US, they change direction towards north and then to north east as shown in the picture below.
+If you check the history or storms and hurricanes in Bermuda, the hurricanes are more often seen in September and October, and lesser in June, July and August.
+They are usually born at the south eastern end of North Atlantic and then move west.
+On reaching the Caribbean or the southeast coast of the US, they usually change direction towards north and then to north east.
 Therefore in most cases they bypass Bermuda which is located about 640 miles off the nearest point in US east coast.

-On an average, a forceful or a severe hurricane comes and directly hits the island only once in seven years.
+On an average, a forceful or a severe hurricane comes and directly hits the island only once in six to seven years on an average.
 The other mild hurricanes strike roughly once in 2 years on an average.

 Check out Hurricane Categories to know the level of damage a hurricane may cause to an island like Bermuda depending on its scale or category.